jays-codes/core-java-2024/README.md

 Jay's proj repo for Core Java practice.
 List below ARE NOT NOTES.
 They are topics covered.

 package: jayslabs.corejava.coachv : notes and practice code created from coach Venkats lectures
+- C3FilesAndDirectories - watchFileChange() : event notifier when there are changes to a directory/file.
+Used WatchService, .poll(), WatchKey, .pollEvents(), Path.register(wsrvc, StandardWatchEventKinds.ENTRY_MODIFY)
 - C3FilesAndDirectories - .filter(), .newDirectoryStream(), listSelectFiles(), listSubDirs()
 - C3FilesAndDirectories - Files, Paths, .list(), .get(), Path, isDirectory()
 - C3Collectors - used groupingBy(), reducing(BinaryOperator.maxBy(comparator)) to get map where key is 1st char of name, and val is eldest if persons under that k (reducing)